svo80/vti_search/README.md

 ## Features

-* Retrieves information for up to 300 artifacts that are related to the search query.
+* Retrieves information for up to 300 artifacts (samples, domains, URLs) that are related to the search query.
 * Information includes meta data as well as detailed scanning and detection results upon request.
 * Supports the automatic download of associated samples and behavioral (dynamic analysis) reports.
 * Behavioral reports are automatically scanned for network-based Indicators of Compromise (IOCs).